kashmir96/osoappliance/content/posts/dryer-isnt-turning.md

 5. The motor may be defective.
 If the motor is not functioning properly, the dryer won't turn on.
 You may need to replace the motor if this is the case.

 If your dryer isn't turning, there may be a simple solution.
 Check the power cord, door, timer, and motor to see if any of these components are causing the issue.
 If none of these solutions work, it may be time to call a professional for help.

+Get your appliances to go even further with <a href="/pages/appliance-repair-technicians/">appliance repair technicians</a> is going to help reactivate processes.